The application deadline for the Window is September 30, 2022.

 - Proof of concept proposals must 1) detail interest and ideally commitment to participate, from funders and relevant stakeholders, and 2) include an initial financial model.

 - Proposals are only accepted from organizations or consortiums of organizations.
-The lead organization must be able to provide 1) proof of incorporation, and 2) audited financial statements for the previous fiscal year.
+The lead organization must be able to provide 1) proof of incorporation, and 2) financial statements for the previous fiscal year.

 - Practitioners awarded funding are expected to regularly report key challenges, learnings, and results.
 This will be synthesized into a case study or learning brief and published to support market-wide learning.